 In this blog post, we’ll outline five different strategies you should use within your e-commerce business marketing strategy to convert more visitors and grow your revenue.

-1. Determine your channel strategy:
+1. Determine your channel strategy: Multi-channel or DTC?

 Multi-channel retailing means a company sells in multiple online channels — such as an online store, marketplaces like Amazon and Ebay, as well as social media.

 As they grow, many brands move towards a multi-channel strategy to ensure that they’re reaching their audience in as many places as possible.
 This makes sense, as some shoppers prefer to shop through online marketplaces with free shipping or with social media for the ease-of-use.

 But selling with a multi-channel approach also may result in channel conflict — where retailers sacrifice their bottom line by selling through methods like marketplaces that take a large cut of profits.